PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 16:52:01
+Last updated: 2024-04-02 16:52:35
-Random Quote: Quality is not an act; it is a habit. - Aristotle
+Random Quote: Reality leaves a lot to the imagination. - John Lennon